unlock-protocol/docs/docs/core-protocol/public-lock/hooks.md

 ---
+title: Hooks
+description: >-
-description: The lock contract includes hooks that let developers customize their behavior.
+  The "Lock" contract includes hooks that let developers customize their behavior.
 ---

 # Hooks